 Tom Discovers the Midnight Garden

 Time moves more rapidly in the past than in the present.
 As the story progresses, Hatty grows up.
 She is always friendly towards Tom, but as she matures she develops new interests that don't involve him.
-Tom becomes less and less visible to Hatty.
-Eventually, she can no longer see him.
+Tom becomes less visible to Hatty over time.

 The Loss of the Garden

 On the last night of his stay with his aunt and uncle, a frantic Tom opens the back door of the house and finds no garden.
 In despair he cries out to an invisible Hatty, awakening the tenants in the flats.
 He also wakes Mrs. Bartholomew, the elderly and unfriendly landlady who owns the house and lives in the attic flat.